-- RAID 0: striped disk array - Consists of at least two SATA or Serial Attached SCSI (SAS) storage drives - Supported strip size: 64 KB, 128 KB, 256 KB, 512 KB, or 1 MB - Better performance without fault tolerance - RAID 1: mirrored disk array - Consists of two or four SATA or SAS storage drives - Improved read performance and 100% redundancy - RAID 10: striped and mirrored disk array (a combination of RAID 0 and RAID 1) - Consists of four SATA or SAS storage drives - Data being striped across storage drive groups - Provides both high data transfer rates and complete data redundancy - · RAID 5: block-level striped disk array with distributed parity - Consists of at least three SATA or SAS storage drives - Supported strip size: 64 KB, 128 KB, 256 KB, 512 KB, or 1 MB - Better performance and fault tolerance - Available only on some models of AVAGO MegaRAID adapters - RAID 6: block-level striped disk array with dual distributed parity - Consists of at least four SATA or SAS storage drives - Supported strip size: 64 KB, 128 KB, 256 KB, 512 KB, or 1 MB - Better performance and fault tolerance that can stand up to loss of two storage drives - Available only on some models of AVAGO MegaRAID adapters
+- RAID 0: striped disk array - Consists of at least two SATA or Serial Attached SCSI (SAS) storage drives - Supported strip size: 64 KB, 128 KB, 256 KB, 512 KB, or 1 MB - Better performance without fault tolerance - RAID 1: mirrored disk array - Consists of two or four SATA or SAS storage drives - Improved read performance and 100% redundancy - RAID 10: striped and mirrored disk array (a combination of RAID 0 and RAID 1) - Consists of four SATA or SAS storage drives - Data being striped across storage drive groups - Provides both high data transfer rates and complete data redundancy - RAID 5: block-level striped disk array with distributed parity - Consists of at least three SATA or SAS storage drives - Supported strip size: 64 KB, 128 KB, 256 KB, 512 KB, or 1 MB - Better performance and fault tolerance - Available only on selected models of AVAGO MegaRAID adapters

+- RAID 6: block-level striped disk array with dual distributed parity - Consists of at least four SATA or SAS storage drives - Supported strip size: 64 KB, 128 KB, 256 KB, 512 KB, or 1 MB - Better performance and fault tolerance that can stand up to loss of two storage drives - Available only on selected models of AVAGO MegaRAID adapters

-Creating a RAID volume
+Create a RAID volume

-Attention: All the existing data stored on the selected drives will be erased while the RAID volume is being created.
+Attention: All the existing data stored on the selected drives is erased while the RAID volume is being created.

-To create a RAID volume, do the following:
+To create a RAID volume:

-- 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 31. - 2.
+- 1. Restart the computer.
+When the logo screen is displayed, press F1 or Fn+F1. - 2.
 Select Advanced → AVAGO MegaRAID Configuration Utility and press Enter. - 3.
 Select Main Menu and press Enter. - 4.
 Select Configuration Management and press Enter. - 5.
 Select Create Virtual Drive and press Enter. - 6.
 Select and configure the options one by one. - a.
-Select RAID Level: You can set the RAID level to one of the following: - RAID0 - RAID1
+Select RAID Level: You can set the RAID level to one of the following: - RAID0 - RAID1 - RAID5 - RAID6 - RAID10

-- RAID5

-- RAID6

-- RAID10